cristobalcl/deepo-jupyterlab/README.md

 This will run the server with the default password `jupyterlab`.

+Open the app navigating to `http://localhost:8888`.

+**WARNING:** the notebooks you write will be lost when killing the server.
+To get persistence use the advanced mode.

 ### Advanced

 To set a password and mount some directories run like this: